Contact Us

 Yes, if your drone weighs more than 0.55 pounds (250 grams), you must register it with the FAA.
 This applies to both recreational and commercial use.
 Registration can be done through the FAA’s DroneZone portal.

-Do I need Remote ID for my drone?
+Do I need Remote Identification for my drone?

-Yes, as of March 16th, 2024, drones over 250 grams must broadcast Remote ID information.
+Yes, as of March 16th, 2024, drones over 0.55 pounds (250 grams), must broadcast Remote ID information.
 Some drones have built in Remote ID, while others require an external module.

 Where am I allowed to fly my drone?

-Drones must be flown below 400 feet in uncontrolled (Class G) airspace.
+Drones must be flown within Visual Line of Sight (VLOS) below 400 feet in uncontrolled Class G airspace.
 You should avoid airports, stadiums, national parks, military bases, and restricted zones.

 How do I check where I can legally fly my drone?